-The tail is 42-thread, $2 \frac{1}{2}$ -inch stretch mesh, 200 meshes in circumference and 120 meshes long.
+The tail is 42-thread, 2 1/2-inch stretch mesh, 200 meshes in circumference and 120 meshes long.
 In joining the tail to the throat, 8 meshes must be caught on the throat for every 5 on the tail (in each 5 meshes on the tail, the first and last catch one mesh on the throat while the 2nd, 3rd, and 4th catch two meshes).
 Thirteen meshes back from the forward end of the tail, two-inch galvanized lazy-line rings are tied 13 meshes apart catching 5 meshes.
-The lazy line is 2l fathoms of l-inch manila rope.
+The lazy line is 21 fathoms of 1-inch manila rope.
 Two-inch tripline rings are attached 15 meshes forward of the end of the tail, 5 meshes apart, catching 5 meshes.